Skills: NDT Technician

 No location/work authorization restrictions found.

-The NDT Technician Level II will perform UT, VT, MT and PT inspections of onshore piping, pipelines, pressure vessels, and structural components.
+The NDT Technician Level II will perform RT industrial inspections on onshore/offshore piping, pipelines, pressure vessels, and mechanical and structural components.

 Duties & Responsibilities

-- Train and supervise Level I UT trainees and other NDT trainees.
+- Assists in training and supervising Level I RT trainees and other NDT trainees.

-- Willing to travel and work on a call-out basis, both domestic & international.
+- Must be able to travel and work on a call-out basis, both domestic and international.

 - Must be able to work in harsh environments.

-This position is considered ONSHORE WORK which is characterized as follows.
+This position is considered ONSHORE and OFFSHORE WORK which is characterized as follows: